War crimes in the Russo-Ukrainian war (2022–present): 2025 Kryvyi Rih missile strike

 On 4 April 2025, Russia struck a dense residential area in Kryvyi Rih with a missile, spraying shrapnel which also hit a playground.
 The attack killed 20 people, 11 adults and nine children, and dozens of people were injured.
 The United Nations called the strike Russia's deadliest attack on Ukrainian children in the three years since the invasion started.
 Oleksandr Vilkul, head of the city's military administration, referred to the attack as a war crime.

+Ukraine charged Aleksey Kim, Vice Admiral Alexander Peshkov, Rear Admiral Aleksey Petrushyn, and Col. Alexander Kisiedobriev with war crimes under Part 2 of Article 28 and Part 2 of Article 438 of Ukraine's Criminal Code.

 April 2025 ballistic missile strike

 On 13 April 2025, Russian missiles struck Sumy residents gathering for Sunday church services, killing at least 32 people, including two children, and wounding at least 99 people, including 11 children according to the Interior Ministry of Ukraine.
 Ukrainian officials said that the attack was carried out using two ballistic missiles and cluster munitions were used in order to kill as many civilians as possible.
 According to Ukraine's Economy Minister Yulia Svyrydenko, the attack was carried out on one of the busiest church-going days of the year.
 CNN verified social media footage of the attack.
 The attack was the deadliest single attack on Ukrainian civilians since 2023, when 51 civilians were killed in strikes on Kupiansk.
 The attack was internationally condemned, with the Trump administration's special envoy to Ukraine and Russia, Keith Kellogg, commenting on the attack saying it ″crosses any line of decency″.
 The European Union's foreign policy chief, Kaja Kallas, also commented, calling the strike a ″horrific example of Russia intensifying attacks while Ukraine has accepted an unconditional ceasefire″, while French President Emmanuel Macron said ″strong measures″ are needed for a ceasefire.
-Military expert Joakim Paasikivi referred to the strikes as an ″obvious war crime″, noting the usage of ballistic missiles on the city center of Sumy and the amount of killed and wounded.
+Military expert Joakim Paasikivi referred to the strikes as an ″obvious war crime″, noting the usage of ballistic missiles on the city center of Sumy and the number of killed and wounded.